 Heating and Cooling Science: Education and Training Program Information

-Climate control is the applied science of heating and cooling.
 Climate control systems, also called heating, ventilation and air conditioning (HVAC) systems, are designed, installed and repaired by HVAC technicians.
-HVACR technicians are HVAC professionals who also install and repair refrigeration systems.
-Education and training programs for HVACR technicians can be found as certificate, associate's degree and baccalaureate degree programs.
+Education and training programs for aspiring HVACR technicians can be found at the certificate, associate's degree and baccalaureate degree levels.

 Certificate Program in Heating, Ventilation, Air Conditioning and Refrigeration Technology

 HVACR certificate programs provide courses and hands-on training for students to learn to operate and fix HVAC and refrigeration systems.
 Some certificate programs focus on one aspect of heating or cooling, such as on refrigeration or air conditioning.
 These programs prepare students for entry-level positions.
 Certificate programs take roughly one year to complete and require applicants to have earned a high school diploma.

 Certificate programs provide students with a basic understanding of electricity, and heating and cooling technology.
 Programs cover topics such as:

 - Heating systems